Arvind Kejriwal: Early life and education

-Kejriwal was born in an Agrawal family of Baniyas in Siwani in the Bhiwani district of Haryana, India on 16 August 1968, the first of the three children of Gobind Ram Kejriwal and Gita Devi.
+Kejriwal was born in a Haryanvi Agrawal-Baniya family in Siwani in the Bhiwani district of Haryana, India on 16 August 1968, the first of the three children of Gobind Ram Kejriwal and Gita Devi.
 His father was an electrical engineer who graduated from the Birla Institute of Technology, Mesra.
 Kejriwal spent most of his childhood in north Indian towns such as Sonipat, Ghaziabad and Hisar.
 He was educated at Campus School in Hisar and at Holy Child School at Sonipat.
-In 1985, he took the IIT-JEE exam and scored All India Rank (AIR) of 563.
+In 1985, he took the IIT-JEE exam and secured All India Rank (AIR) of 563.
 He graduated from Indian Institute of Technology Kharagpur, majoring in mechanical engineering.

-He joined Tata Steel in 1989 and was posted in Jamshedpur, Bihar.
+He joined Tata Steel in 1989 and was posted in Jamshedpur, Bihar (now in Jharkhand).
 Kejriwal resigned in 1992, having taken leave of absence to study for the Civil Services Examination.
 He spent some time in Calcutta (present-day Kolkata), where he met Mother Teresa, and volunteered with The Missionaries of Charity and at the Ramakrishna Mission in North-East India and at Nehru Yuva Kendra.

 Career

 Arvind Kejriwal joined the Indian Revenue Service (IRS) as an Assistant Commissioner of Income Tax in 1995, after qualifying through the Civil Services Examination.
 In February 2006, he resigned from his position as Joint Commissioner of Income Tax in New Delhi.

-In 2012, he launched the Aam Aadmi Party, which won in the 2013 Delhi Legislative Assembly election.
-Till date Arvind Kejriwal act as a national convenor of AAP.

-Anti-corruption activism
+In 2012, Arvind Kejriwal founded the Aam Aadmi Party (AAP) to fight corruption and improve governance.
+The party made its mark in the 2013 Legislative Assembly election, but his first government lasted only 49 days.
+In 2015, Kejriwal returned with a decisive victory, focusing on education, healthcare, and welfare.
+He was re-elected in 2020, further cementing his leadership in Delhi.
+However, his defeat in 2025 in Delhi polls revealed his short comings.
+Since 2012, he has acted as the main national convenor of AAP.